Istanbul Food Guide

 cruncy and golden fried street dessert in istanbul

-Shaped like a bagel, these are the Turkish version of churros.
-Add a little sweetness to each step with these Turkish donuts.
-These are sold by street peddlers and can also be found at most dessert shops and some cake shops, and they are one of the cheapest Turkish desserts.
+Shaped like a bagel, these are the Turkish answer to churros.
+Street peddlers sell them, and you can also find them at most dessert shops and some cake shops.
+They rank among the cheapest Turkish desserts.

 1. Balkan Lokantası